FortAwesome/wordpress-fontawesome/readme.txt

 to resolve conflicts.

 7. Prevents "unregistered" themes or plugins from breaking your icons by loading multiple or incompatible versions.

+## Upgrading

+If you've been a user of previous versions of this plugin, you'll eventually need to update your `[icon]` shortcodes to use Font Awesome 5 names instead of the out-dated Font Awesome 3 names that this plugin previously loaded.

+We've tried to smooth the upgrade path for you by keeping that shortcode compatible with Font Awesome 3 names you're used to, while magically transforming them into their Font Awesome 5 equivalents on the fly.
+You'll still need to go and change them to use the new Font Awesome 5 names.
+But we've given you some cushion to take a more leisurely pace.
+ We plan to remove version 3 naming support from this plugin in upcoming releases, though, so don't wait too long!

+## See also

+The [README](https://github.com/FortAwesome/wordpress-fontawesome/README.md) on GitHub has some more details for WordPress site owners and developers.

 == Installation ==